marksherriff/uvacs-advising/bacs/integration_electives.md

 ## 2) Where can I find a list of integration electives for the BACS?

 Starting in Spring 2020, there is one official list maintained by the University Registrar.
-If you look at the [{{ site.data.externallinks.bacs_ureg_integration_electives }}](description of the BACS requirements in the Undergraduate Record), you’ll find the courses listed in a section on that page.
+If you look at the [description of the BACS requirements in the Undergraduate Record]({{ site.data.externallinks.bacs_ureg_integration_electives }}), you’ll find the courses listed in a section on that page.

 Is there a convenient list of all the integration electives that are offered in the up-coming semester?
 [This page](https://www.cs.virginia.edu/~horton/integ-elect2.html) shows what Integration Electives are offered in the upcoming semester that you can enroll in.
 The page lets you search, sort, find courses with open seats, see which count for a College General Education requirement, etc.